tulamelkii/openstack/README.md

-Keystone- install on the controller, this is service who create main catalog for  autinfication and authorization
+Keystone modules - install on the controller, this is service who create main catalog for  autinfication and authorization

 Keystone needs for interactions services and users